 Yes.
 USA was one of the first countries to hop onto the LTE bandwagon.
 It still boasts of one of the highest 4G penetration rates in the world.
 However, United States ranks 35th in overall download speed list worldwide.
 It lies somewhere in the middle of the chart, only next to Germany and Portugal, but way below developing nations such as South Korea and Croatia.

 "Everyday" Problems of Signal Consumers.

 But we doubt you needed a statistic to make you realize that your cellular services are indeed "slow".

-2019 is almost upon us.
+2021 is upon us.
 We have been using cell phones for a long time now.
 And yet, merely getting a connection and paying for it doesn't seem to guarantee us good cellular signals.
 Most people we meet aren't happy with their cellular services.
 We bet you're one of them.